photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 in the *storage* folder, so that your originals can be mounted read-only.
 You may configure PhotoPrism to store it in the same folder, next to the original, instead.

-Photos will become visible one after another.
-You can watch the indexer working in the terminal, or the logs tab in Library.
+Pictures will become visible one after another.
+You can watch the indexer working in the terminal, or the *Logs* tab in *Library*.

 !!! tip
     If you're running out of memory while indexing, it often helps to limit the